22 Jun — 05 Oct 2019

 Rebecca Partridge (1976, UK) is a painter whose work often engages with the idea of the romantic landscape.
 Partridge’s two works: Desert Night and Desert Day (2016) present a vision an ‘empty’ landscape turning in space.

 Benny Nemerofsky Ramsay (1973, Canada).
-The sound of an air-raid siren reveals itself to the voice of a boy soprano – perhaps a plaintiff call from the future.
+The sound of an air-raid siren reveals itself to the voice of a boy soprano – perhaps a plaintive call from the future.